bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

 The name of the destructor is the class name preceded by a tilde symbol (~).

-If a class has no explicitly defined destructor, the compiler will automatically generate a default destructor for it.[^7]
+If a class has no explicitly defined destructor, the compiler will automatically generate a default destructor for it.

 Example: